-- 1. the financial statements and notes comply with the Australian Accounting Standards; - the financial statements and notes comply with the reporting guidelines of the General Manager of the Fair Work Commission; - 3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year to which they relate; - 4. there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - 5. during the financial year ended 30 June 2015 to which the general purpose financial report relates and since the end of this financial year: - (a) meetings of the Committee of Management were held in accordance with the rules of the organisation including the rules of Branch; and - (b) the financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of the Branch; and - (c) the financial records of the Branch have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (d) the Branch had no other reporting units; and - (e) No request by a member of the Branch or General Manager of the Fair Work Commission duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 was made; and - (f) There has been no inspection of financial records has been made by the Fair Work Commission under section 273 of the Fair Work (Registered Organisations) Act 2009. - no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- 1. the financial statements and notes comply with the Australian Accounting Standards; - the financial statements and notes comply with the reporting guidelines of the General Manager of the Fair Work Commission: - 3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year to which they relate; - 4. there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - 5. during the financial year ended 30 June 2016 to which the general purpose financial report relates and since the end of this financial year: - (a) meetings of the Committee of Management were held in accordance with the rules of the organisation including the rules of Branch; and - (b) the financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of the Branch; and - (c) the financial records of the Branch have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (d) As the organisation consists of two or more reporting units, the financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (e) The information sought in any request by a member of the Branch or General Manager of the Fair Work Commission duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 was made; and - (f) There has been compliance with any order of inspection of financial records has been made by the General Manager of the Fair Work Commission under section 273 of the Fair Work (Registered Organisations) Act 2009. - 6. no revenue has been derived from undertaking recovery of wages activity during the reporting period.